The following are 50 signs that the U.S. health care system is a massive money making scam that is about to collapse…

 #15 If you can believe it, the U.S. ambulance industry makes more money each year than the movie industry does.

 A California small businessman tells me that he switched healthcare insurance carriers in 2012.
 The monthly premium for him and his wife was about $400, but when he received his first bill in January of this year it was for $1,200.
-He hasn’t been to a doctor in years, his wife has only gone for minor care.
+He hasn’t been to a doctor in years, his wife has only gone for minor care.#17 Blue Shield of California has announced that it wants to raise health insurance premiums by up to 20 percent this year in an effort to keep up with rising health costs.

 Apparently there is some clause in the Affordable Healthcare Act that results in health insurance firms using a new method to calculate premiums.
 Those who have health insurance plans that have been in effect since at least 2010 are grandfathered under the old calculation method, but insurance carriers are using a new formula for new plans.